Former Supreme Court, Kuala Lumpur: History

 Work commenced on the Supreme Court Building in June 1912 after the old courts situated on Court Hill became inadequate due to the rapid increase in the business of the Court, and took two years and nine months to complete.
 It was designed by Government architect, Arthur Benison Hubback, and built at a cost of $208,500 Straits Dollars.
 The contractor was Ang Seng who was the contractor for the nearby Government Offices, now the Sultan Abdul Samad Building.

 The building was opened by High Commissioner for the Federated Malay States, Sir Arthur Young at a ceremony held on 1 May 1915, in the presence of the Chief Judicial Commissioner Thomas Braddell, judges, court officials and members of the Bar.

+On 2 December 1992, a fire broke out and destroyed several courtrooms in the building, which housed the criminal division of the High Court and the Sessions Court.
+The High Court's criminal division was temporarily moved to the nearby Sultan Abdul Samad Building, while the Sessions Court was temporary moved to the Jalan Duta magistrate court.

-Later, courts were relocated to the Sultan Abdul Samad Building, but in 2003 were moved to the Palace of Justice, Putrajaya following a fire.
+The Federal Court and the Court of Appeal which had occupied the nearby Sultan Abdul Samad Building was relocated to the Palace of Justice in Putrajaya in 2003.

 In 2020, the Former Supreme Court Building was occupied by the Ministry of Tourism and Culture, while a spokesperson for Kuala Lumpur City Hall (DBKL) said that it had assumed responsibility for the maintenance of the building which, after much neglect, was in need of urgent maintenance.